ADirin/OTP2_LectureMaterial/Week1_Introduction /Introduction.md

 #

-# Introduction to Software Localization, Software Analysis, and Related Concepts
+# Introduction to Software Intwenationalization, Localization, Software Analysis, and Related Concepts

+### Internationalization

+Internationalization is the process of designing software products that meet the linguistic, cultural, and technical requirements of different countries and regions.

+#### Benefits of Internationalization:

+- Increase accessibility
+- Improve user experience (saves time, cost, speaks the user's language)
+- Improve market penetration and hence revenue

 ## Software Localization